|Learn how to ensure accessible housing for people with disabilities.|

 How do you engage in disability advocacy?

 Getting around in the physical world is something many of us may take for granted.
 Curbs, thresholds, stairs, sidewalk gratings, obstructions, narrow passages – these are barriers we walk over, around, or through many times a day.
-We may seldom think about signs, loudspeaker announcements, traffic signals, and other sources that direct us or give us necessary information, except to avoid or use them.
+We may seldom think about signs, loudspeaker announcements, traffic signals, and other sources that direct us or give us necessary information.

 For those of us who have some physical difficulties, however – a curb or a few stairs can be large barriers.
-Airport loudspeaker announcements are often difficult to understand for people with perfect hearing; for those who are deaf or hard of hearing, they might as well not exist.
-Signs, no matter how well-placed they are and how much information they carry, do someone who is vision impaired no good unless they are in predictable places and can be read by touch.
+Airport loudspeaker announcements are often difficult to understand for people with perfect hearing; for those who are deaf or hard of hearing, they may not hear them at all.
+Signs, no matter how well-placed they are and how much information they carry, do no good for someone who is vision impaired unless they are in predictable places and can be read by touch.

 In other words, physical features that people without physical disabilities take for granted can present serious problems for people with different abilities, mostly because their needs haven’t been considered in designing those features.
 That lack of consideration can also be extended to the ways people with disabilities can be treated when they seek employment, education, or services.
 In over 50 countries, this situation has been recognized and addressed, at least to some extent, by laws that protect people with disabilities from discrimination, and guarantee them at least some degree of access to public facilities, employment, services, education, and/or amenities.